YASoftwareDev/dotfiles/README.md

-# dotfiles
+# Dotfiles

+Welcome!

-my dotfilles
+Here are my dotfiles.

-Please do not use blindly these files.
-Read and use only what you want.
+Please do not use these files blindly!
+Read and use only what you really really want.
 Winter will come if you ignore these warnings intentionally.

-# Most important things from my current CLI/VIM usage
+# A rationale behind this setup

 Most important thing for me is an ability to quickly search for 3 things: files, content of a file and commands.